d3sync/Viva-POS-ECR-Implementation---Documentation/README.md

 # Viva-POS-ECR-Implementation---Documentation
 Documentation for Viva POS RC Application - Implementation of Viva API for countertop POS.

-Currently on version #2.1.0.34#
+Currently on version #2.1.0.39#

-Application allows the user to connect through a Windows(WinXP with .NET Framework 4.0 and higher) computer to a countertop terminal that implements Viva API as documented in their portal here => https://developer.vivawallet.com/apis-for-point-of-sale/card-terminals-devices/vivawallet-api-cl/
+Application allows the user to connect through a Windows(Win7 with .NET Framework 4.5.2 and higher) computer to a countertop terminal that implements Viva API as documented in their portal here => https://developer.vivawallet.com/apis-for-point-of-sale/card-terminals-devices/vivawallet-api-cl/

 The main key points and the purposes of this application are:
 * Minimize required time to execute a transaction